chrissimpkins/macosx-versions-cleaner/README.md

 The Mac OSX Versions functionality provides a document versioning tool that allows you to recover up to *hundreds* of prior document changes.
 Not all users require this feature and [in certain cases](https://medium.com/thomasdegry/how-sketch-took-over-200gb-of-our-macbooks-cb7dd10c8163) it leads to the loss of a significant amount of storage space on your system (hundreds of GB).
 This feature was introduced in Mac OSX Lion and Apple documentation is available [here](https://support.apple.com/en-us/HT202255).

-This script eliminates all stored document versions from your Mac OSX v 10.7+ system.
+This script eliminates all stored document versions from your Mac OSX v 10.7+ system (OSX Lion through current).

 ## Instructions